 Gleb B.

-Gleb B. over 5 years ago Durgesh Jhala
+Gleb B. almost 6 years ago Durgesh Jhala

 Hi!
 In case a release requires bug fixes, the bugfix branch is created from the release branch.
 A developer fixes the bug and writes automated tests locally.
 Then, the developer creates a new pull request and merges the bugfix into the release branch that is deployed to the staging server.
 After that, a QA specialist checks the release once again to verify that the bug has been fixed.